Nagoya Noh Theater: Architecture

 Its outer architecture evokes the traditional roofs and structures of the Noh theatre, the interior is equipped with modern technology, but features a traditional wooden stage constructed out of Hinoki cypress from the Kiso area.
 The structure is steel-reinforced concrete and has one storey with a basement.
 The total floor space excluding the mezzanine area is 5,200 m2.

 The main stage (hon butai) measures 34.93 meter square (5.91m x5.91m) within the pillars, the angle between the stage passage (hashigakari) and main stage is 102.5 degrees, the length is 11.89 metres and the width within the pillars 2.7 metres.

 The theatre has 630 seats.
 It is a prominent feature in the cultural life of Nagoya and the Noh, as well as Kyōgen performances are played monthly.
 The building also houses artefacts of Noh theatre.

-Access by public transport is Shiyakusho Station on the Meijo Line, or Sengen-chō Station.
+Access by public transport is Nagoyajo Station on the Meijo Line, or Sengen-chō Station.